mars0i/masonclj/doc/masonclj/README.md

 ## Overview

-masonclj provides two kinds functions and macros for two purposes:
+masonclj provides functions and macros for two purposes:

 * Making it easier to define parameters for control of a model via the GUI and the command line.